 An additional portion of the Town's net position represents resources that are subject to external restrictions on how they may be used.
-Unrestricted net position reflects the remainder of net position; a balance of approximately \$1.7 million which is mostly related to business-type activities.
+Unrestricted net position reflects the remainder of net position; a balance of over \$1.9 million.

 Condensed changes in net position data is presented as follows: